 Every year during the formal recruitment process, the Panhellenic Council selects members of sororities to become Recruitment Counselors.
 Recruitment Counselors assist the potential new members starting after Spring Break in the spring semester through the formal recruitment weekend in the fall semester.
 Women serving as Recruitment Counselors are asked to disaffiliate during this period and do not participate in any of their chapter’s recruitment activities or conversations.
 If you are interested in becoming a recruitment counselor for fall 2013, you can print the application below.

 Continuous Open Bidding is the informal process by which sophomore, junior and senior women who did not join a Panhellenic sorority through the formal recruitment process may do so.
 Not all sororities will participate in COB, but a few chapters that have available spots will be able to fill them during this timeframe.
 First-year women are not eligible to participate in COB.
 Bids may be extended on a rolling basis during the COB period.
 Participation in COB does not impact a woman’s ability to participate in formal recruitment the following fall semester.
-Women interested in participating in COB must register at the link provided below:
+Women interested in participating in COB must register in the Office of Student Activities and Greek Life (CUB 240).

 Panhellenic New Member Education must begin within 3 days of bids being extended to potential new members.
 New Member Education must end 4 weeks after a bid is accepted.